agent18/agent18.github.io/_posts/2020-06-20-narrowing-down-the-claims-2.markdown

-**re-write Claim**: EA orgs have not published blog posts or questions, attempting to answer the "Best ways to increase GDP per capita"
+**re-write Claim**: EA orgs have not published blog posts or questions, attempting to answer the "Best ways to increase GDP per capita".

-**re-write Claim**: EA orgs have not published blog posts containing the words "GDP per capita"
+**re-write Claim**: EA orgs have not published blog posts containing the words "GDP per capita".

 **Example-sub**: